 Somebody ought to teach those Russians how to use the word "the" now that the cold war is over.
-Anyway, this paper defines a kind of universal object for Vassiliev invariants, which is sort of similar to what I was trying to do in
+Anyway, this paper defines a kind of universal object for Vassiliev invariants, which is sort of similar to what I was trying to do in but more concrete, and (supposedly) simpler than Kontsevich's approach.
+My parenthesis simply indicates that I haven't had time to figure out what's going on here.

-"Link invariants of finite type and perturbation theory", by John Baez, Lett.
+John Baez, "Link invariants of finite type and perturbation theory", Lett.
 Math.
 Phys.
-26 (1992) 43-51 and more recently
+26 (1992) 43-51.
+Also available as hep-th/9207041.

-I was delighted to find that Louis Kauffman wants to speak at the workshop at UCR on knots and quantum gravity; he'll be talking on "Temperley Lieb recoupling theory and quantum invariants of links and manifolds".
-His books are a lot of fun to read, and convinced me to turn my energies towards the intersection of knot theory and mathematical physics.
+I was delighted to find that Louis Kauffman wants to speak at the workshop at UCR on knots and quantum gravity; he'll be talking on "Temperley-Lieb recoupling theory and quantum invariants of links and manifolds".
+His books and more recently are a lot of fun to read, and convinced me to turn my energies towards the intersection of knot theory and mathematical physics.
 As you can see by the title of the series he's editing, he is a true believer the deep significance of knot theory.
 This was true even before the Jones polynomial hit the mathematical physics scene, so he was well-placed to discover the relationship between the Jones polynomial (and other new knot invariants) and statistical mechanics, which seems to be what won him his fame.
-He is now the editor of a journal, "Journal of knot theory and its ramifications."
+He is now the editor of a journal, Journal of Knot Theory and its Ramifications.